humbug/humbug/README.md

     }
 }
 ```

+You can commit the `humbug.json.dist` to your VCS and override it locally with a
+`humbug.json` file.

 Edit as appropriate.
 If you do not define at least one log, detailed information
 about escaped mutants will not be available.
 The Text log is the most human readable.